johnolinda/relationships-small-group-study/01-the-nature-of-god.md

----
-layout: page
-title: The Nature of God
+# The Nature of God
----

 God is a community and created us to live in community so that we may be a reflection of him.
 I need to be properly involved in relationships, and I can only have satisfying relationships with others if I am in a right relationship with God.
 Therefore, do I see and treat relationships as God intends for me to?